top of page

 Aims and Scope

-The Annual Review of Interdisciplinary Justice Research (IJR) is a double blind peer review journal that publishes articles dealing with thematic issues in law and justice, and related disciplines.
+The Annual Review of Interdisciplinary Justice Research (IJR) is a double blind peer reviewed journal that publishes articles dealing with thematic issues in law and justice, and related disciplines.
 The idea began in response to our first conference, “Theorizing Justice”, when Fernwood Press and some members of CIJS collaborated in publishing a peer reviewed collection of academic papers as a reader entitled “Thinking About Justice”.
 Subsequently we have published multiple volumes engaging the themes of our conference calls.

 Our editors have received submissions from scholars studying issues of justice in the international academic community.
 Our contributors have been notable academics, theorists, policy specialists, activists, justice practitioners, lawyers, and graduate students.
 The topics of the papers we have published span the disciplines of law, criminal justice, criminology, constitutional theory, sociology of law, psychology of law, politics, culture and media analysis of justice, poverty and its intersection with justice issues, Indigenous issues of justice, law and justice and economic justice.